franco-arroyave/blockchain/readme.md

 ## Instruction

-Execute the blockchain.py file, the following menu will be displayed in the console, the .json files are initialized in the repository where the wallets, transactions and blocks will be supported
+Execute the blockchain.py file, the following menu will be displayed in the console, the .json files are initialized in the repository where the wallets, transactions and blocks will be supported.

 ![Alt text](media/image.png)